Time constant

 In physics and engineering, the time constant, usually denoted by the Greek letter τ (tau), is the parameter characterizing the response to a step input of a first-order, linear time-invariant (LTI) system.
 The time constant is the main characteristic unit of a first-order LTI system.
 It gives speed of the response.
+For example, in a simple RC circuit driven by a step change in voltage, the time constant τ = RC sets how quickly the capacitor voltage charges toward its new steady-state value.

 In the time domain, the usual choice to explore the time response is through the step response to a step input, or the impulse response to a Dirac delta function input.
 In the frequency domain (for example, looking at the Fourier transform of the step response, or using an input that is a simple sinusoidal function of time) the time constant also determines the bandwidth of a first-order time-invariant system, that is, the frequency at which the output signal power drops to half the value it has at low frequencies.
+Time constants of this kind appear in many areas of physics and engineering, including electrical circuits, thermal systems, excitable membranes in biophysics, radioactive decay, and the response of meteorological sensors.

 The time constant is also used to characterize the frequency response of various signal processing systems - magnetic tapes, radio transmitters and receivers, record cutting and replay equipment, and digital filters - which can be modelled or approximated by first-order LTI systems.
 Other examples include time constant used in control systems for integral and derivative action controllers, which are often pneumatic, rather than electrical.